sciencecorp/synapse-python/README.md

 # Synapse Python client

-This repo contains the python client for the [Synapse API](https://science.xyz/docs/d/synapse/index).
+This repo contains the Python client for the [Synapse API](https://science.xyz/technologies/synapse).
+More information about the API can be found in the [docs](https://science.xyz/docs/d/synapse/index).

 Includes `synapsectl` command line utility: